EvgeniiSopovGitHub/bfgs_bb/readme.md

 Derivatives are estimated using the standard finite difference approximations.

-The stepsize along the gradient direction is defined using Bisection algorithm for weak Wolfe conditions.
+The step size along the gradient direction is defined using Bisection algorithm for weak Wolfe conditions.

 The STOP conditions are the maximum number of iterations or the accuracy $\| \nabla f \| <= \varepsilon$.